Carolo: The Formidable Lawyer – Fighting for Justice in Famous Trials

 Which file affected you the most?

 “A lot.
 But the affair that I experienced with the most intensity is not the best known.
 A man had murdered his wife, the mother of his four children.
 Murdered because she was learning French and trying to take driving lessons to gain some independence.
 And he didn’t tolerate that and massacred her in the middle of the street in a small village near Tournai.
 I was an advocate for children who were taken into foster care.
-I told myself that we had to do everything so that they could develop and be happy in a country that could welcome them.
+I told myself that we had to do everything so that they might develop and be happy in a country that might welcome them.
 The man was sentenced to life imprisonment.
-But then I told myself that life could be terrible.”
+But then I told myself that life might be terrible.”

 I can defend a terrorist who says he did nothing, but I cannot defend a terrorist who asks me to defend his ideological cause.